dkirby-ms/aistuff/README.md

     ./setup_llmd.sh
     ```

 1. Forward ports to access services.
+This will require leaving the shell open while the port is forwarded to the Windows host.

     ```shell
+    minikube service prometheus-stack-grafana -n monitoring --url
+    ```

+    ```shell
+    minikube service openwebui -n openwebui --url
     ```